ECTS

 - Knowledge of the history of the emergence of concepts in ecology;

-- Mastery of the theoretical bases of ecology, from the population scale (by making the link with population genetics, which is covered in the S1 evolution course) to macroecological scales;
+- Mastery of the theoretical foundations of ecology, from the population level (linking to population genetics, which is covered in the S1 evolution course) to the macroecological level;

-- Ability to link the theoretical corpus of ecology and evolutionary biology;
+- Ability to make connections between the theoretical corpus of ecology and evolutionary biology;

-- Knowledge of societal issues associated with biodiversity and the functioning of ecological systems;
+- Knowledge of societal issues related to biodiversity and the functioning of ecological systems;

-- Mastery of the basic tools of ecological modeling (population/metapopulation dynamics, communities, food webs);
+- Proficiency in basic ecological modeling tools (population/metapopulation dynamics, communities, food webs);

-- Ability to implement a sampling or experimental strategy to answer an ecological question;
+- Ability to implement a sampling or experimentation strategy to answer an ecological question;

 - Ability to characterize biodiversity at different scales (alpha, beta, gamma), knowledge of inventory and analysis methods.